 - If you think you might want to have children in the future.
 Some drugs can affect fertility.
 Talk with your doctor about the possible risk with this drug and the options that may preserve your ability to have children.

 - About any other prescription or over-the-counter medicines you are taking, including vitamins and herbs.
 In fact, keeping a written list of each of these medicines (including the doses of each and when you take them) with you in case of emergency may help prevent complications if you get sick.

 Interactions with other drugs

-Any drugs or supplements that interfere with blood clotting can raise the risk of bleeding during treatment with gemcitabine.
+This drug can lower platelet counts which can increase the risk of serious bleeding.
+Any drugs or supplements that interfere with blood clotting can further raise the risk of bleeding during treatment with gemcitabine.
 These include: